Health for kids: the role of your family GP

-Signs of serious illness can include severe pain, severe drowsiness, pale or blue skin, dehydration, difficulty breathing, unresponsiveness and seizures.
-Phone 000 and ask for an ambulance if you see any of these symptoms.
+Signs of serious illness include severe drowsiness or unresponsiveness, cold hands or feet, pale, blotchy or blue skin, difficulty breathing or unusual breathing, seizures, or a rash that doesn’t fade when you press your child’s skin.
+Phone 000 and ask for an ambulance if you see any of these signs.

 Allergies